SeaBebop/Basic-Ansible/README.md

 - Write a basic playbook
 - Use localhost as the target

+I will create more examples in the future to better understand it.
 ## 🐳 Setup

 I'm using Docker to run Ansible: